pc9350/Pantry_Management_System/README.md

 ## 📧 Contact

-For more information or support, please reach out to Pranav Chhabra at [chhabrapranav2001@gmail.com](mailto:chhabrapranav2001@gmail.com).
+For more information or support, please reach out at [chhabrapranav2001@gmail.com](mailto:chhabrapranav2001@gmail.com).

 ---